snkty8/Amazon_Vine_Analysis/README.md

 - 5-star Non Vine reviews: 15663
 - Percentage of 5-star Vine reivews: 51.1%
 - Percentage of 5-star Non Vine reviews: 38.7%

+## Summary
+The propose of this project was to determine if there is favorable bias towards Vine reviewers.
+From the data above, the percentage of 5-star Vine reviews is 51.1% versus non Vine reviews at 38.7%.
+Although, there are far more non Vine reviewers compared to actual Vine reviews there does show a bais towards the Vine reviews.
+If only looking at the percentage of Vine reviewers, a customer would immediately go with these reviews when purchasing video games.
+It would be a great idea to add the verified purchases to the tables.
+Although this could also add a slight bias towards Vine reviewers, Amazon could add the fact the video game was purchase, played, and then reviewed.
+Rather than allowing customers to blindly agree with Vine reviewers.